 A key set of resources has emerged in the form of state directives on distance learning.
 Each state has its own unique challenges to confront, and the variety of approaches provides a wealth of guidance for schools to consider.
-Below, we explore highlights from a handful of states that can be applied by schools everywhere.
+Below, we explore highlights from a handful of states that can be applied by school districts everywhere.

 California: Equity is Paramount

 California published COVID-19 guidance for K-12 schools, and ensuring equity and access for students is a prominent part of their approach.
 After reminding schools that they can’t require students to supply their own devices and wifi, they recommend starting with an assessment of student access to the internet and technology as the baseline for developing a distance learning plan.